trev155/nlp_fun/README.md

 `python3 main/sentiments.py -i output/preprocUS.json -o output/wordcloudsUS -s US -c 25`

 ## TODOs
-- extract list functionality from wordcloud generation in wordcloud_by_id.py
-- list functionality should be sorted in a nice manner

 - more complex analytics, eg) get the top 10 comments (in terms of likes/dislikes ratio) for each of the top 10 videos for a specific category, and make a wordcloud for these comments